-Path and file name Description ./rpms/README A text file that describes all of the files contained in the StorageGRID download file. ./rpms/NLF000000.txt A free license that does not provide any support entitlement for the product. ./rpms/StorageGRID-Webscale-Images- version -SHA.rpm RPM package for installing the StorageGRID node images on your RHEL or CentOS hosts. ./rpms/StorageGRID-Webscale-Service- version -SHA.rpm RPM package for installing the StorageGRID host service on your RHEL or CentOS hosts.
-Deployment scripting tool Description ./rpms/configure-storagegrid.py A Python script used to automate the configuration of a StorageGRID system. ./rpms/configure-sga.py A Python script used to automate the configuration of StorageGRID appliances. ./rpms/configure-storagegrid.sample.json An example configuration file for use with the configure-storagegrid.py script. ./rpms/storagegrid-ssoauth.py An example Python script that you can use to sign in to the Grid Management API when single sign-on is enabled. ./rpms/configure-storagegrid.blank.json A blank configuration file for use with the configure-storagegrid.py script. ./rpms/extras/ansible Example Ansible role and playbook for configuring RHEL or CentOS hosts for StorageGRID container deployment.
-You can customize the role or playbook as necessary.
+Path and file name Description ./rpms/README A text file that describes all of the files contained in the StorageGRID download file. ./rpms/NLF000000.txt A free license that does not provide any support entitlement for the product. ./rpms/StorageGRID-Webscale-Images- version-SHA.rpm RPM package for installing the StorageGRID node images on your RHEL or CentOS hosts. ./rpms/StorageGRID-Webscale-Service- version-SHA.rpm RPM package for installing the StorageGRID host service on your RHEL or CentOS hosts.
+Deployment scripting tool Description ./rpms/configure-storagegrid.py A Python script used to automate the configuration of a StorageGRID system. ./rpms/configure-sga.py A Python script used to automate the configuration of StorageGRID appliances. ./rpms/configure-storagegrid.sample.json An example configuration file for use with the configure-storagegrid.py script. ./rpms/storagegrid-ssoauth.py An example Python script that you can use to sign in to the Grid Management API when single sign-on is enabled.
+You can also use this script for Ping Federate. ./rpms/configure-storagegrid.blank.json A blank configuration file for use with the configure-storagegrid.py script. ./rpms/extras/ansible Example Ansible role and playbook for configuring RHEL or CentOS hosts for StorageGRID container deployment.
+You can customize the role or playbook as necessary. ./rpms/storagegrid-ssoauth-azure.py An example Python script that you can use to sign in to the Grid Management API when single sign-on (SSO) is enabled using Active Directory or Ping Federate.

-Path and file name Description ./rpms/extras/api-schemas API schemas for StorageGRID.
-Note : Before you perform an upgrade, you can use these schemas to confirm that any code you have written to use StorageGRID management APIs will be compatible with the new StorageGRID release if you do not have a non-production StorageGRID environment for upgrade compatibility testing.
+Path and file name Description ./rpms/storagegrid-ssoauth-azure.js A helper script called by the companion storagegrid-ssoauth-azure.py Python script to perform SSO interactions with Azure. ./rpms/extras/api-schemas API schemas for StorageGRID.
+Note: Before you perform an upgrade, you can use these schemas to confirm that any code you have written to use StorageGRID management APIs will be compatible with the new StorageGRID release if you don't have a non-production StorageGRID environment for upgrade compatibility testing.